rwjc/ricklespicklessidles/about.md

 Been planning to do Te Araroa for awhile.
 The whole situation in 2020 just excaserbated it - the urge to get  out!

-I am looking forward to feel the way I though I did in this picture more often.
+I am looking forward to feel the way I thought I did in this picture more often.

 ![me with a smile in front of nature](/assets/images/me_nationalpark.jpg)